Fall Harvest Salad

 • Candied Walnuts – Follow my recipe for the BEST Candied Walnuts and just keep them in the freezer.
 They are great on this salad and just for munching on too.

-• Honey Crisp Apples – Slice your apples thin, and add some fresh lemon juice to prevent them from turning brown.
+• Honeycrisp Apples – Slice your fresh apples thin, and add some fresh lemon juice to prevent them from turning brown.

-• Balsamic Dressing – This dressing is the perfect topper.
-Just a simple combo of olive oil, balsamic vinegar, Dijon dressing, honey, onion powder, salt, and pepper.
+• Balsamic Dressing – This homemade salad dressing is the perfect topper.
+Just a simple combo of extra-virgin olive oil, balsamic vinegar, Dijon mustard, honey, onion powder, salt, and black pepper.

 The Fall Harvest Salad ingredients with labels.

-How to make the best Fall Harvest Salad:
+How to make the best Fall Harvest Salad Recipe:

 Step 1